-- business and financial services.
-Opportunities in these sectors, however, can only be harnessed by a workforce proficient in STEM skills and the creativity and critical thinking fostered by STEM literacy. - " Leverage federal investments for a potential 300% to 500% return on investment.
-This investment is needed for the expansion of STEM opportunities to nearly all of Arizona's 1 million-plus students and their families, 90,000 teachers, 550,000-plus small businesses, and myriad industry and corporations. - FY24 Budget Request Report language for \$10 million to establish matched savings programs for Pell-eligible, postsecondary students.
+- Between 2017 and 2027, STEM jobs are expected to grow 21%.
+This growth will occur largely in the fields of computers and technology, advanced manufacturing, aerospace and defense, bioscience, and business and financial services.
+Opportunities in these sectors, however, can only be harnessed by a workforce proficient in STEM skills and the creativity and critical thinking fostered by STEM literacy. - Leverage federal investments for a potential 300% to 500% return on investment.
+This investment is needed for the expansion of STEM opportunities to nearly all of Arizona's 1 million-plus students and their families, 90,000 teachers, 550,000-plus small businesses, and myriad industry and corporations.

+FY25 Budget Request

+Establish matched savings programs for Pell-eligible, postsecondary students.
 Grants will be awarded as partnerships between states and nonprofits to establish and expand matched savings programs for eligible students that provide postsecondary cost assistance and financial wellness training.
 The grantees will establish savings accounts for each participating student, support financial literacy education and support matching funds for amounts deposited by students and their families.
-This language was included in the House Appropriations-passed Labor, Health and Human Services bill committee report in June.